 It’s All in the Timing

 Telling employees what they did wrong without offering them the opportunity to try it again promptly seems unkind at best, and can stunt any forward movement or sense of personal efficacy.
-It also puts you in the role of judge and critic, not as a leader whose intervention leads to successful behavior change.
-So rather than stressing the actual correction of the imperfect event, focus on how to make the best job of the thing that is about to happen.
+It also puts you in the role of judge and critic, rather than a leader whose intervention leads to successful behavior change.
+So instead of stressing the actual correction of the imperfect event, focus on how to make the best job of the thing that is about to happen.

 When you don’t have to correct an employee immediately, your stance can shift from what went wrong to what will work best.
 This pause will help you deliver your comments more positively: If you’re concentrating on improving performance rather than simply correcting what the employee did wrong, you won’t be emphasizing what’s wrong with the employee.